wesnick/bikeshed/docs/project.md

 ### Javascript

 - Use plain old javascript.
 When adding custom javascript, prefer to add it to a `component/mycomponent.js` file in the `js` folder, and be sure to import it in `js/app.js`
+- The ProseMirror editor converts content to Markdown in the preview element using a custom serializer and the marked library for rendering

 ### CSS Styling